-Once the total absorption cost of units has been calculated, a mark-up (or gross profit percentage) is used to determine the selling price and the profit per unit.
-The mark-up is chosen so that if the budgeted sales are achieved, the organisation should make a profit.
+Once the total absorption cost of units has been calculated, a markup (or gross profit percentage) is used to determine the selling price and the profit per unit.
+The markup is chosen so that the organisation should profit if the budgeted sales are achieved.

 There are two flaws in this approach:

-- The product’s price is based on its cost, but no‑one might want to buy at that price.
-The product might incorporate features which customers do not value and therefore do not want to pay for, and competitors’ products might be cheaper, or at least offer better value for money.
+- The product’s price is based on its cost, but no one might want to buy it at that price.
+The product might incorporate features that customers do not value and therefore do not want to pay for.
+Competitors’ products might be cheaper or offer better value for money.
 This flaw is addressed by target costing.

 Target costing is very much a marketing approach to costing.
 The Chartered Institute of Marketing defines marketing as: